Getting Started

 • The development officer for the school or unit

 The committee should initially meet at least three months prior to the date of the ceremony.
-Designate one main contact person/event organizer within the Department who will be responsible for coordinating all event logistics.
+Designate one main contact person/event organizer within the department who will be responsible for coordinating all event logistics.

 Prepare an event binder to house all paperwork, invoices, correspondence, etc., for reference.